HIGHLIGHTS FROM PAST DECADES

 US Ambassador Philip D. Murphy visits JFKS to commemorate the 20th anniversary of the fall of the Berlin Wall; a segment of the Berlin Wall is unveiled.

-The school’s 39th Abitur class honors JFKS with the school’s best graduation results ever.
+The school’s 39th Abitur class honors JFKS with the school’s best results ever.

 Official Ceremony celebrating the 50th Anniversary of the John F. Kennedy School.